 Most of the middleschoolers in my youth group were desperate and focused solely on these shallow aspects of love.
 They made compromises and suffered heartbreak when the relationship didn’t last or lacked significance.
 Dante understood that sin is merely a perversion of something good, and he mourned “how many sweet thoughts” and “what great desire” brought Paolo and Francesca to their eternal separation from God.
 Francesca claims that God was not their friend, yet it was He who created them and made them to love in the first place.

 God reveals himself through relationships, and it’s something more than our simple “girl meets boy” narrative.
 He created Eve as a companion, but he still walked with Adam in the cool of the evening.
 Good relationships point to some deeper truth and ultimately lead us to God.
 My friends and I learned this for ourselves in college as we discussed music, poetry, and existential philosophy around the dinner table, or drank tea in my apartment while writing papers all night at the end of the semester.
 Some of us have dated and have gotten married already.
 Others of us have yet to do so.
 But all of us are better people because of the relationships we forged together.

 The desire to love, to be loved, and to spend time with those who understand us is God given.
-Our message needs to go beyond telling teenagers not to abstain from sex before marriage and attempting to suppress the need for love need by telling them they’re okay with or without a boyfriend or girlfriend.
+Our message needs to go beyond telling teenagers to abstain from sex before marriage and suppressing the need for love need by telling them they’re okay with or without a boyfriend or girlfriend.
 Those are important things to communicate, but we must tell them a better love story, one so powerful and so deep that it stirs their hearts and encourages them to trust God even through the wilderness seasons of singleness and being lonely.
 We have a chance to save a generation led astray by their own humanity, but we must “pray to them in the language of their strongest desire” in order to win them back.